 The boat is equipped with hydraulic trim tabs.
-(Page 44, Diagram 9).
+(See Figure 30 below).

 Trim tabs are used to trim the list of your boat caused by uneven weight distribution, such as too many people on one side of the boat, uneven fuel, strong crosswinds, or other weight loads.